 7.2 To the extent that the Subscriber has not obtained the necessary information in accordance with Article 7.1, the Subscriber has the right to request that audits be carried out on the Company, including inspections, by the Subscriber itself or by another auditor appointed by it, and that the Company contribute to such audits.
 Such a request must be provided in writing to the Company at least sixty (60) calendar days before the audit takes place.
 The audit shall be conducted during normal business hours and may not affect the day-to-day operations of the Society.
 The audit will not take longer or require more resources than necessary to obtain the information requested.
 The Subscriber and or its appointed auditor will submit to reasonable specific confidentiality obligations in advance in respect of the requested information.
 Where applicable, the auditor appointed by the Subscriber may not be a direct competitor of the Company.
 The Subscriber and the Company will agree on a written plan of action containing the exact scope of the information requested and the information systems to be audited.
 The Subscriber will bear all costs and expenses associated with the audit (including costs and expenses incurred by the Company in connection with the Company's assistance with the audit).

-8.1 The Company will cooperate fully with the Subscriber, and at the Subscriber's expense, in (i) following up on requests made by Data Subjects to exercise their rights; and (ii) conducting data protection impact assessments in connection with the provision of the Services.
+The Company will cooperate fully with the Subscriber, and at the Subscriber's expense, in (i) following up on requests made by Data Subjects to exercise their rights; and (ii) conducting data protection impact assessments in connection with the provision of the Services.

-9.1 This Schedule shall remain in force for as long as the Company provides the Services under the Agreement.
+This Schedule shall remain in force for as long as the Company provides the Services under the Agreement.

 10. Return/Destruction of Personal Data

 10.1 Within a maximum of three (3) months after the expiration or termination of the Agreement, the Company will, at the Subscriber's option: (i) return to the Subscriber, in a commonly used electronic format, all Personal Data that, as of the date of expiration or termination, is in the Company's possession; and/or (ii) destroy or purge from its systems all Personal Data that, as of the date of expiration or termination, is in the Company's possession.
 This obligation does not apply, however, to Personal Data that the Company has archived on its backup systems, which Personal Data is securely isolated, protected from further processing and automatically deleted within a maximum of 12 months in accordance with the Company's backup policy.